Placement Settings

 The algorithm uses your settings as boundaries during generation:

-- Max students per class acts as a hard cap — no class will have more students than the specified limit.
+- Default students per classroom acts as a hard cap — no classroom will have more students than its active limit.
+When the default is blank, only classrooms with custom capacity have a size cap.

-- Gender balance threshold is enforced as a constraint — the algorithm rejects arrangements that violate the threshold.
+- Boy/girl difference allowed per classroom is enforced as a constraint — the algorithm rejects arrangements that violate the limit.

-- Together with restrictions and pre-assignments, these settings define the feasible solution space.
+- Together with restrictions and required placements, these settings define the feasible solution space.
 The tighter your constraints, the fewer valid arrangements exist.

 Recommended Defaults vs. Custom Tuning